‘Embarrassing and Disappointing’: Stanford Goes All-In On COVID Contrarians

 His Great Barrington Declaration was originally organized through a deep-pocketed libertarian think tank with help from inside the Trump administration.
 Bhattacharya himself is a senior fellow at the Hoover Institution, a well-funded right-wing public policy think tank housed at Stanford.
 He recently received an award with a significant monetary prize attached from the Lynde and Harry Bradley Foundation.
 Bhattacharya is also a member of the so-called Norfolk Group— contrarian doctors assembled seemingly to assist the HSSCP by the Brownstone Institute, a shadowy dark money group aimed at combating government efforts to limit the spread of COVID.

-Although Bhattacharya is not speaking on any of the panels on October 4, his influence is obvious.
+Bhattacharya will not be speaking on any of the panels on October 4, but his influence is obvious.
+He will deliver welcome remarks and an introduction.
 The conference is set for the anniversary of the signing of the Great Barrington Declaration, its participants are allies, and the discussions promise to flog many of his favorite hobbyhorses.
 Bhattacharya did not respond to a request for comment.

 The panels will open with remarks from the university’s brand new president, Jonathan Levin, who previously served as the dean of their business school.
 Levin has published multiple papers in economics journals with Bhattacharya on Medicare costs.